fractalbass/data_science/_posts/2023-11-23-data_science_38.md

 ## Conclusion:

-In this post, I have outlined the steps used in the typical recommendation systems.
+In this post, I have outlined some of the steps used in typical recommendation systems.
 We have discussed the difference between content-based filtering and collaborative-based filtering.
 From there, we took a look at some of the math (Pearson's correlation) and also how Singular Value Decomposition can be used to generate recommendations.
 Lastly, we took a look at how the Surprise package in python can be used to easily implement a recommender system based on movie scores.

+It should be mentioned here that the approach above is based on solving the user item matrix.
+Other approaches also exist, including using deep neural networks.
+I will save that discussion for another day.

 I hope you have enjoyed this post!
 Until next time...